-Within the proposed model, all aforementioned ideas are integrated into a (penalized) least squares framework.
-We develop an alternative updating algorithm as well as the asymptotic rates of convergence for the proposed estimations.
-Our theory includes tensor linear model \citep{Zhou-Li-Zhu13} as a special case.
-Unlike \citet{Zhou-Li-Zhu13}, ours is of high-dimensional nature, which allows $p_1,\dots,p_D$ to diverge with the sample size.
-We believe this asymptotic framework is more relevant to many applications, where the data, such as images, involve large values of $p_j$'s as compared to the sample size.
-To construct the asymptotic analysis, we have provided a novel restricted eigenvalue result.
-Through a real data example, we demonstrate the power of the proposed broadcasted nonparametric tensor regression.
-Overall, the proposed method timely responds to a number of growing needs of modeling nonlinearity with interpretable models and rigorous theoretical developments for tensor data.
+We summarize the main contributions of this work.
+Within the proposed model, all the aforementioned ideas are integrated into a (penalized) least squares framework based on spline approximation.
+We develop an alternative updating algorithm as well as asymptotic rates of convergence for the proposed estimations.
+Our theory includes the tensor linear model \citep{Zhou-Li-Zhu13} as a special case.
+Unlike \citet{Zhou-Li-Zhu13}, ours is of a high-dimensional nature, which allows $p_1,\dots,p_D$ to diverge with the sample size.
+We believe that this asymptotic framework is more relevant for many applications where the data, such as images, involve large values of $p_j$'s compared to the sample size.
+To construct the asymptotic analysis, we provide a novel restricted eigenvalue result, as well as a new entropy bound.
+To characterize the optimality, we also obtain a minimax lower bound.
+The rate of this lower bound matches that of the error upper bound of our estimator in a wide range of scenarios.
+Through extensive numerical experiments, we demonstrate the power of the proposed broadcasted nonparametric tensor regression.
+Overall, the proposed method responds to the growing need for an interpretable nonlinear tensor regression model with rigorous theoretical supports.

-The rest of this paper is organized as follows.
-Section \ref{sec:2} introduces the broadcasted nonparametric model.
-The proposed estimation method with the computational algorithm and the corresponding theoretical results are respectively presented in Sections \ref{sec:3} and \ref{sec:4}.
-The practical performance of the proposed method illustrated via both a simulation study and a real data application can be found in Section \ref{sec:5}.
-The main contributions of this paper are summarized in Section \ref{sec:con} with some concluding remarks.
-Technical details are provided in a separate online supplemental document.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:2}, we introduce the broadcasted nonparametric model.
+The proposed estimation method with the algorithm and the corresponding theoretical results are presented in Sections~\ref{sec:3} and~\ref{sec:4}, respectively.
+The practical performance of the proposed method can be found in Section~\ref{sec:5}.
+We provide additional discussions of the proposed method in Section~\ref{sec:discuss}.
+Technical details are given in a separate online supplemental document.